josh-peters-99/kratos/documentation/TIME_LOG.md

 ## Week 13:
 - **2025-03-24**: 3 hours — Created functionality to track workouts completed this week, this month, this year, and all-time.
 - **2025-03-25**: 2 hours 30 minutes — Added UI dashboard to display workout statistics for the user.
+- **2025-03-26**: 3 hours - Finsiehd the UI chart for tracking exercise progress.

 ## Week 14:
 - **2025-03-31**: 3 hours — Set up API routes for saving workout templates and structured weekly workout plans.